Mourinho opts for wholesale Spurs changes ahead of Bayern trip, with Kane and Alli to miss out | Goal.com

 Tottenham's second-place finish in their Champions League group means they are guaranteed to face a group winner in the first knockout stage.
 They cannot face another English team, nor Bayern.

 There are still some mouthwatering ties in prospect however.
-European heavyweights Juventus, Real Madrid and Paris Saint-Germain all have a chance of topping their section, as do Ajax.
+European heavyweights Juventus, Real Madrid, Barcelona and Paris Saint-Germain all have a chance of topping their section, as do Ajax.

 The Dutch team were the opponent when Tottenham sensationally sealed their place in the final of last season’s edition of Europe’s premier club competition.
 A second-half Lucas Moura hat-trick in the second leg of the semi-final sent them to the final in Madrid, where they were defeated by Liverpool.